Timeline of the Syrian civil war (January–April 2011): 18–25 March

 In Daraa, possibly thousands of locals gathered – peacefully, according to some reports, but, according to a contemporary report by Israel's Arutz Sheva, armed – and marched through the city, chanting: "God, Syria, Freedom" and slogans against Rami Makhlouf, who is a cousin of al-Assad accused of benefitting from regime corruption.
 They demanded the release of the teenagers detained since 6 March and called for democracy, greater political freedom and an end to corruption.
 An amateur video purportedly shows watercannons being used in Daraa to disperse demonstrators.
 Security forces opened fire on the crowd, killing between two and four.
 The Syrian government reacted by saying that "infiltrators had caused chaos and riots" in Daraa.

-In Damascus, about 200 people tried to march from the Ummayad Mosque, chanting: "God, Syria and freedom only".
+In Damascus, about 200 people tried to march from the Umayyad Mosque, chanting: "God, Syria and freedom only".
 They were reportedly either attacked by a pro-government group, or forcefully dispersed by plainclothes police wielding batons, and 30 were arrested.

 In Homs, 2,000 gathered by the Khaled bin al Waleed mosque; they were assaulted and some were arrested.
 In Baniyas hundreds of protesters gathered, and were repressed violently.